ChaosHour/go-gtids/README.md

 env GOOS=linux GOARCH=amd64 go build .
 ```

-## I added a couple of Dockerfiles and a Makefile to help build for testing.
+## I added a couple of Dockerfiles and a Makefile to help build for testing

 ```bash
 make all